SangeethaKannas/fullstack-training/javascript/doubts.md

 notifications

- If I use a jQuery calendar control in an Angular app and it has an event selectDate.
-Can I use these selectDate with Angular event binding? if yes then why and if no then why.
 ✔What do you understand by ViewChild and ContentChild?
 Can I read a ViewChild in ngOnInit() life cycle hook?
 If yes then how?
 ✔What do you understand by Angular Service?